VladimirKarin/Fund-Raising-Project-Server-Side/README.md

 -   Description: Updates the status (approval) of an existing idea.
 -   Request Body:
-    -   ideaId: ID of the idea to update the status.
+    -   'ideaId': ID of the idea to update the status.
-    -   isApproved: Boolean value representing the new status (true for approved, false for rejected).
+    -   'isApproved': Boolean value representing the new status (true for approved, false for rejected).
 -   Response:
     -   Status Code: 200 (OK)
     -   Body: Success message indicating that the idea'sstatus was updated successfully.